Roosevelt Glenn, Darryl Pinkins: Car Bump Rape Case In Hammond On CBS ’48 Hours’

 — Stephen McCain (@stevemccain) February 4, 2017

-Those two men: Roosevelt Glenn and Darryl Pinkins had always said they didn’t do it.
+Those two men, Roosevelt Glenn and Darryl Pinkins, had always said they didn’t do it.
 Glenn said that he was shocked that he was found guilty, stating that he could never rape anyone.
 It’s just not something that he could do.
 For Darryl Pinkins, being convicted and sentenced to 35 years in prison was like a death sentence to him.
 In the interview, he recalls a time when he wanted to end his own life.

 To get out of prison, they were going to need more than just their word.
 And when a university professor and her students decided to take a look at the case, it would be their saving grace, according to The Indiana Lawyer.